A Collector's Guide

 All lettering on the molds is hand engraved, with the exception of a few mold numbers that are die stamped.
 Lettering is fairly even and consistent on all molds, differing only in placement on the skirt and slight variances in size.

-Numbers in parenthesis have been reported but I have not personally confirmed; other numbers in gray are assumed but have not been reported or confirmed.
+Numbers in parenthesis have been reported but I have not personally confirmed them; other numbers in gray are assumed but have not been reported or confirmed.

 For detailed information on various manufacturers of the CD 160 style see Andrew Gibson's Baby Signals 1899 to 1957 (an Adobe .pdf file; external link).

 Send mail to the site director with questions or comments about this web site.

 Copyright © December 23, 2019 , Dennis Bratcher